harbaum/galagino/roms/README.md

 # roms

 This directory contains ROM files and other data required to build galagino.
+The *Galaga Namco Rev. B* romset contains the orignal rom files from the galaga arcade.
+These files are also needed for emulators like MAME and can easily be found online.

-From the Namco Rev. B romset:
+Files needed from the Namco Rev. B romset:

 * gg1_1b.3p, gg1_2b.3m, gg1_3.2m and gg1_4b.2l - CPU1 rom
 * gg1_5b.3f - CPU2 rom